ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 specific simulation run can be set in the configuration.
 This will typically be the four standard models ([`AbioticModel`](../api/abiotic.md), `AnimalModel`, `PlantModel` and [`SoilModel`](../api/soil.md)), but this can be extended to include new models or different combinations of models.
+For more information about implementing new models, see [this page](../development/defining_new_models.md) about the required module structure and the model API.
 Once a list of models to configure has been extracted from the configuration, they are then all configured.

 ## Extracting simulation timing details

-The configuration contains a start time, an end time and an time interval for checking whether modules need to be updated.
-Once these details are extracted from the configuration, a check is performed to ensure that the simulation update interval works suitably with the time steps for individual models, i.e. that no module has a shorter time step than the overall simulation update interval.
+The configuration contains a start time, an end time and an time interval for checking whether models need to be updated.
+Once these details are extracted from the configuration, a check is performed to ensure that the simulation update interval works suitably with the time steps for individual models, i.e. that no model has a shorter time step than the overall simulation update interval.

 ## Saving the initial state